SolydBoy/RPA_workshop/README.md

 Your script will now make the upgrade

 ### Exercise 3 <br/>
-Your script will ave you progression every minute !
+Your script will save you progression every minute !

 ### Well done you finish the work shop !<br/>